Robin Williams is dead.

 Sometimes we latch onto entertainers because they remind us of good memories.
 Sometimes their faces trigger a rush of nostalgia for a time when things were a lot less complicated.
 Their work is a break from the mundane trappings of everyday life.
 They are travel guides on a whirlwind tour of someone else's imagination.
 Positive memories like that burrow deep into our souls, making the loss of their creator that much more painful when it happens.

 I couldn't tell you what my first experience with Robin Williams was.
 Like any child of the late 80's, it was most likely through a big, bulky VHS tape of Aladdin or Mrs. Doubtfire or even an unconscious viewing of Hook at preschool.
 The first memory I can place for sure was in early 1996, in the darkened movie theater where we were watching Jumanji; 25 minutes into the film and I was scared shitless.
 As a six year old with an unhealthy fear of spiders, the giant ones crawling on screen were causing my little popcorn covered palms to sweat.
-It's not like the evil monkeys, massive mosquitos, terrifying quicksand or car-crushing vines were helping much either.
+It's not like the evil monkeys, massive mosquitos, deadly quicksand or car-crushing vines were helping much either.
 (When I got home that night, I was convinced those vines were going to crawl out of my closet and get me.)
-The only thing keeping me from going into full blown wet-the-bed mode was that crazy, hairy (so hairy) guy running around wearing giant leaves and fighting off lions.
+The only thing keeping me from going into full blown wet-the-bed mode was that crazy, hairy (so hairy) guy running around in giant leaves, fighting off lions.
 Something about those kind, blue eyes and goofy smile was instantly calming; it's funny how easily children can recognize one of their own.

 I'm sad to admit that I hadn't yet gotten around to watching some of Robin's more "grown-up films" (Death to Smoochy, Good Morning Vietnam, The Fisher King are all next on my Netflix queue) when I heard about his passing on Monday afternoon.
 Oddly enough, I hadn't even seen Good Will Hunting yet because, what was the rush?
 I had plenty of time.